Bachelor of Science with Honours

-The GCE A Level requirement for this course is grades BBB to include Grade B in one from Mathematics, Further Mathematics, Physics, Chemistry, Technology & Design, Design & Technology, Engineering or Double Award Science/Applied Science.
+The GCE A Level requirement for this course is grades BBB to include one Grade B from GCE A level Mathematics, Physics, Chemistry, Technology and Design, Design and Technology, Engineering or Double Award Science.

 Desirable subject offer;

-Applicants presenting GCE A Level Mathematics, Further Mathematics or Physics will receive a one grade reduction at the time of offer.
+Applicants presenting GCE A Level Mathematics, Further Mathematics or Physics will receive a two grade reduction at the time of offer.

 The Faculty of Computing, Engineering and the Built Environment accept a range of alternative combinations of qualifications such as: